 “The best proof of love is trust.” —Joyce Brothers

 Ask yourself if you trust your partner completely.
 If the answer is yes, it might be time for you to tell them “I love you.”
 Trust is the cornerstone of any relationship.
 Without trust, there is no love—it is as simple as that.
-Being able to trust your partner means that you can confide in them and feel secure in your relationship.
+Being able to trust your partner means you can confide in them and feel secure in your relationship.
 Trust gives you the reassurance that you and your partner can weather the storms in your relationship.